NimbiDev/YT-Music-Player/README.md

 ---

-1. Download the `YTMusic-setup.exe` file from the latest release.
+1. Download the `YTMusicPlayer-setup.exe` file from the latest release.
-2. Double click the `YTMusic-setup.exe` file to run the setup.
+2. Double click the `YTMusicPlayer-setup.exe` file to run the setup.
 3.

  - **If NodeJS is installed**: The setup will auto compile the application into the `%SystemDrive%\Apps\YT Music Player` directory. from there simply wait for it to finish compiling and then double-click the shortcut to run the application.